 Application and Capital fee

-All grades: 2.000,00 euro as of 1 September, 2016.
-Application and Capital fee is raised to cover the administrative cost for students applying to ISB for the first time, as well as to support the school's capital improvement programme.
+All grades: 2.000,00 euro.
+The Application and Capital fee is raised to cover the administrative cost for students applying to ISB for the first time, as well as to support the school's capital improvement programme.

 Fees are invoiced annually in May for the following school year.
 For students joining during the course of the school year, invoices are issued before enrolment date.
 Invoices are payable within 30 days of invoice date, or prior to the student's start date.
 Regardless of any arrangement made between parent and employer concerning payment of school fees, the parent is always responsible for the payment of school fees for their child(ren).
-The School reserves the right to modify tuition fees should this prove to be necessary.
+Please see the Terms & Conditions below for further information.

 All fees are due and payable in Euro.
 Payments can be made by bank transfer to the account of The International School of Brussels at: